matomo-org/developer-documentation/docs/tracking-api.md

 * Ecommerce info

-    Use the following values to record a cart and/or an [ecommerce](http://piwik.org/docs/ecommerce-analytics/) order.     * you must set `&idgoal=0` in your request to track an ecommerce interaction: cart update or an ecommerce order.
+    Use the following values to record a cart and/or an [ecommerce](http://piwik.org/docs/ecommerce-analytics/) order.
+    * you must set `&idgoal=0` in your request to track an ecommerce interaction: cart update or an ecommerce order.
-    * `ec_id` &mdash; The unique string identifier for the ecommerce order. (required when tracking an ecommerce order)
+    * `ec_id` &mdash; The unique string identifier for the ecommerce order (required when tracking an ecommerce order)
+    * `ec_items` &mdash; Items in the Ecommerce order.
+This is a JSON encoded array of items.
+Each item is an array with the following info in this order: item sku, item name, item category, item price, item quantity.
     * `revenue` &mdash; The grand total for the ecommerce order (required when tracking an ecommerce order)
     * `ec_st` &mdash; The sub total of the order; excludes shipping.
     * `ec_tx` &mdash; Tax Amount of the order
     * `ec_sh` &mdash; Shipping cost of the Order
     * `ec_dt` &mdash; Discount offered
-    * `ec_items` &mdash; Items in the Ecommerce order.
-This is a JSON encoded array of items.
-Each item is an array with the following info in this order: item sku, item name, item category, item price, item quantity.
     * `_ects`  &mdash; The UNUX timestamp of this customer's last ecommerce order.
 This value is used to process the "Days since last order" report.

 * Special parameters